brave-experiments/Mjolnir/README.md

 ## Code of Conduct

 We subscribe to a strict code of conduct.
-For more information please visit our [CODE_OF_CONDUCT](https://github.com/brave-experiments/Mjolnir/blob/master/docs/CODE_OF_CONDUCT.md) page
+For more information visit our [CODE_OF_CONDUCT](https://github.com/brave-experiments/Mjolnir/blob/master/docs/CODE_OF_CONDUCT.md) page

 ## License